OysterBuoy/OysterBuoy.github.io/_posts/2016-12-5-How-The-City-Has-Changed.md

 **Clan Turen** were a clan of declining influence who drove out a family member for being a monster.
 That monster returned and now serves the **Enclave of Stone**.
 The Turen family now serve the Enclave, driven half mad, barely keeping control of their monster.

-  **Donella Turen** now holds a minor position in the Enclave of Stone, but the visions that have been visited upon her in rituals are slowly sending her mad.
-She can often be heard singing in the Column, and has begun singing the praises of the Eternal Lord of Stone.
-They were the family hosting Allana in her time in Quaston.
-When they abducted the Garrick clan, they took Allana as well.

 **Clan Folkor** have engaged with the Enclave of Stone, but reluctantly.
 Their patriarch, Alston Folkor, is trying to preserve the clan by adapting to the new enclave.
 He is vocally supportive of the Enclave representative on the council.
 Alston's firstborn son **Alvyn Folkor** is being held by the Enclave of Stone in order to ensure loyalty.

 **Clan Garrick** have been ritually sacrificed.
 Kellen Garrick resisted the changes to the council.
 Their ancestral home shows signs of struggle.
 All of the family was taken to the Enclave under cover of darkness.